nzdjb/static-site-generator/README.md

 At present, a directory and two files are needed:

-* The articles directory should contain toml files similar to the following:
+* The config directory should contain toml files similar to the following:
   ```toml
   [[articles]]
   title = "Article title"